gorlikariel/Gem/README.md

 - [Material-ui](https://zeplin.io/) - Styleguide

 The project is still being built, and features are regularly added.
-Signup/login page is currently rendered [here]
+Signup/login page is currently rendered [here].

 For styling I used a mix of material-ui and my own code, and is written completely with css-in-js. no CSS files were used.
 Gem is supposed to feel like a native app, and I'm thinking